s-victor/TinyPedal/docs/customization.md

 Also important to note, not every setting allows float point value that contains decimal places.
 Usually if a number (default value) does not contain any decimal place, that means it only accepts `integer`.
 Make sure not to add any decimal place, otherwise error may occur.

+## Brands preset
+**Brands preset is used for displaying brand name that matches specific vehicle name.**

+Brands preset can be customized by accessing `Vehicle brand editor` from `Config` menu in main window.
+Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

+`brands.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

+To modify brands setting, open `Vehicle brand editor` and edit entries from each rows and columns.
+Each row represents a vehicle.
+First column is full vehicle name that must match in-game vehicle name.
+Second column is brand name.

+To import vehicle brand data, click `Import` button.
+Note, the importing feature is experimental, and currently only works with LMU, and maximum importing file size is limited to 512kb.

+    How to export vehicle brand data from game API:
+    1. Start game, then open following link in web browser: localhost:6397/rest/sessions/getAllAvailableVehicles
+    2. Click "Save" button which saves vehicle data to JSON file.

+To add new brand name, click `Add` button.
+Note, the editor can auto-detect and fill-in player's full vehicle name from current active session.

+To remove a brand name, click `X` button of a row.

+To reset all brands setting to default, click `Reset` button; or manually delete `brands.json` file.

 ## Classes preset
 **Classes preset is used for displaying name & color that matches specific vehicle classes.**